 In this foundation level social work practice course, students are introduced to basic frameworks, methods, and models for working with individuals, families and groups.
 The course content emphasizes relationship-based and reflective practice principles, the client-worker relationship, and the development of interviewing, observation, assessment, intervention, evaluation, and termination skills.
 Students will engage in discussions about the context of social work practice and evaluate and critique concepts of "cultural competence."
 Students will become familiar with the values and ethics of the profession and the variety of social work roles and practice in work with children and families.
-This course provides students with the foundational knowledge and practice skills needed for Working with Individuals, Families, and Groups II (K433) and is taken concurrently during students' first field placement.
+This course provides students with the foundational knowledge and practice skills needed for Working with Individuals.
+Families, and Groups II (K433) and is taken concurrently during students' first field placement.

-SOWK K431 Working with Organizations and Communities (3 credit hours)
+SOWK K431 Collective Action for Social Justice (3 credit hours)

-All social workers practice within interacting contexts that shape what we hope to accomplish with those we engage in reflective practice about working with(in) complex, multicultural organizations and communities.
-In particular we will concentrate on seeking out, understanding and working with the capacities, resources, and assets that organizations and communities possess-in relation to their broader environments.
-Towards these aims, we will explore themes of social and economic justice, community advocacy, democratic participation, and community empowerment.
-Throughout the course case examples and field experiences will be used to explore "macro practice" issues and skills involved in generalist social work practice.
+All social workers practice within complex, interacting contexts.
+Therefore in this class we will engage in critical reflective practice about working with(in) two key settings: organizations and communities.
+In particular we will concentrate on seeking out, understanding, and mobilizing the capacities, resources, and assets possessed by human collectives for social justice (an idea that we will interrogate).
+Towards these aims, we foreground the questions, "What is social justice and who gets to decide what is just?" as we explore themes of democratic participation, "community empowerment," and (un)intended consequences of professionals' actions.
+Throughout the course, personal narratives, case examples, and field experiences will be used to investigate "macro" practice issues and skills that are foundational to generalist social work practice.